 Preserving World War II-era Atomic Weapons Research and Development Sites within Los Alamos National Laboratory for the Newly-created Manhattan Project National Historical Park, Jeremy C. Brunette, Los Alamos National Laboratory

-Conducting an Assessment of Wooden Parabolic Arch Trusses in a World War II Blimp Hangar, Ron Anthony, Doug Porter, Anthony & Associates, Inc., Porter & Associates
+Conducting an Assessment of Wooden Parabolic Arch Trusses in a World War II Blimp Hangar, Ron Anthony, Anthony & Associates and Doug Porter, Porter & Associates

-High Flying Science – The Story behind the Bomber in the Lake, Susan R. Edwards, Jeffrey R. Wedding, Desert Research Institute
+High Flying Science – The Story behind the Bomber in the Lake, Susan R. Edwards and Jeffrey R. Wedding, Desert Research Institute

 Plastics in Early Aircraft: Enclosing the Cockpit, Odile Madden, Getty Conservation Institute’s Modern and Contemporary Art Research Initiative